SoroushHaghi/soroushhaghi.github.io/README.md

 4. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

-5. Customize the template by navigating to the `/src/components` directory.
+5. Customize the template by navigating to `src/portfolio.js`.
 Modify texts, pictures, and other information as needed.

 The page will reload if you make edits, and you will see any lint errors in the console.